google-deepmind/mujoco/doc/unity.rst

    persisted.
 4. The MuJoCo state (for the joints that persisted) is set from the cache, and Unity transforms are synchronized.

+MuJoCo library has functionality for dynamic scene editing (through `mjSpec
+<https://mujoco.readthedocs.io/en/stable/programming/modeledit.html#model-editing>`_), however, this is not yet
-Because the MuJoCo library doesn’t (yet) expose an API for scene editing, adding and removing MuJoCo components causes complete scene recreation.
+supported in the Unity plugin.
+Therefore, adding and removing MuJoCo components causes complete scene recreation.
 This can be expensive for large models or if it happens frequently.
-We expect this performance limitation to be lifted in future versions of MuJoCo.
+We intend to lift this performance limitation to be in a future versions of the plugin.

 Global Settings
 _______________